Opened on the Leven Extension Railway (Wemyss and Buckhaven Railway).

-The station closed in 1955 to passengers and closure of the line was around 1968.
+The station closed in 1955 to passengers, the box closed in 1957 and closure of the line was around 1968.

 The station site was obliterated in the late 1960s.
 The station is remembered in the name Station Place, a road just to the south of its former site.